 Composition of Bilayer Cell Membrane

-It is a chemical substance or triglycerides, which make up the basic fabric of the cell membrane.
-In the year 1847, lecithin was the first phospholipid that has been identified in the living tissues.
+It is a chemical substance or triglycerides making up the basic fabric of the cell membrane.
+In the year 1847, lecithin was the first phospholipid identified in the living tissues.
 The structural configuration of phospholipid consists of one hydrophilic head with a phosphate group and two hydrophobic tails containing fatty acid.

-The phosphate group and the chains of fatty acid are usually attached by a glycerol molecule.
+A glycerol molecule usually attaches the phosphate group and the chains of fatty acid.
 One chain of phospholipid molecule contains saturated fatty acid, whereas the other contains unsaturated fatty acid.
 Therefore, it shows an “Amphipathic property” by being both hydrophobic and hydrophilic.

 Head of Phospholipid

 A phospholipid molecule consists of the hydrophilic or polar head.
-Being hydrophilic, head of a phospholipid molecule is water-loving and readily interacts with water or polar solvents.
-Head of a phospholipid molecule contains a negatively charged phosphate group with an additional polar or charged alkyl or R-group.
+Being hydrophilic, the head of a phospholipid molecule is water-loving, i.e. it readily interacts with water or polar solvents.
+The head of a phospholipid molecule contains a negatively charged phosphate group with an additional polar or charged alkyl or R-group.

-The hydrophilic head is pointed outwards and allow the exchange of polar molecule inside and outside the cell.
-Therefore according to the “Like dissolve like” rule, the hydrophilic head will dissolve readily in water, by forming a hydrogen bond.
+The hydrophilic head is pointed outwards, which allow the exchange of polar molecules inside and outside the cell.
+According to the “Like dissolve like” rule, the hydrophilic head will dissolve readily in water by forming a hydrogen bond.

 Tail of Phospholipid

-Cholesterol is also a very crucial component of the cell membrane, which provides strength and firmness to the cell membrane at a different range of temperature.
-It maintains the fluid phase of the cell membrane, at low temperature.
+Cholesterol is also a crucial component of the cell membrane, which provides strength and firmness to the cell membrane at different temperatures.
+It maintains the fluid phase of the cell membrane at low temperature.

 Cholesterol is composed of four fused rings of carbon with hydrogen atoms.
 These are hydrophobic, thus found between the hydrophobic tails of phospholipid.

-These are also the major components of the cell membrane and are of two types namely,
+These constitute the major components of the cell membrane and are of two types:

-Integral membrane proteins are the fixed and permanent structures incorporated within the cell membrane.
-It also refers as “transmembrane proteins”, which can be of three kinds:
+Integral membrane proteins or “transmembrane proteins” are the fixed and permanent structures incorporated within the cell membrane.
+It can be categorized into three kinds:

-Polytopic transmembrane α helical bundle: It performs three specific functions like:
+- Polytopic transmembrane α helical bundle: It performs three specific functions: